Are Stocks Less Risky in the Long Run

 What if the negative returns had occurred in different years?
 What if strong years were clustered together instead of spread out?

-To test this, we simulated 1,000 possible 10-year return paths based on the historical characteristics of the NIFTY 50.
-Each of the 1,000 paths represents an alternate reality.
+To test this, we simulated 100 possible 20-year return paths based on the historical characteristics of the NIFTY 50.
+Each of the 100 paths represents an alternate reality.
 The order of returns changes, and the magnitude of yearly gains and losses shifts, but the overall averages and volatility match the real-world NIFTY 50.

-When we calculate the annualized return after just one year, the results are scattered everywhere.
+When we calculate the annualized portfolio returns after just one year, the results are scattered everywhere.
 Some paths capture outsized gains, while others suffer deep losses.
 The spread between the best and worst outcomes is enormous.

 Final Thoughts